Parindraa/Minecraft-Linux-Bedrock-Launcher-For-Linux-Free/README.md

 Press next and then click integrate and run.

-You are not done yet, you have to sign in to your google account and then close it.
+You are not done yet, you have to sign in to your google account and then close the launcher.
 Open up the terminal and enter the following command.

 	cp ~/Downloads/1.16.221-x86_64.zip ~/.local/share/mcpelauncher/versions/